JunweiLiang/Multiverse/README.md

 # Multiverse

-This repository will contain the code and models for the following paper:
+This repository contains the code and models for the following paper:

 **[The Garden of Forking Paths: Towards Multi-Future Trajectory Prediction](https://arxiv.org/abs/1912.06445)** \